wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 Class Hierarchy for Tokenizers and Similarity Measures
 -------------------------------------------------------
-Version 0.2.0 implements the following class hierarchy for tokenizers:
+The current version implements the following class hierarchy for tokenizers:

 Tokenizer
   * DefinitionTokenizer